Teacher-dreams resume as I plan to sub.

 We will not countenance such tripe!

-This travesty will close at intermission!
+This travesty will close at lunchtime/intermission!

-as wave on wave of smiling adolescents
+as wave on wave of sparkling adolescents

-shuffle across the well-waxed classroom floor,
+shuffle across the well-waxed classroom floor.

-cardboard carrots and tomatoes dip and swing
+Cardboard carrots and tomatoes dip and swing,

-wide-open mouths sing through stagey smiles
+wide-open mouths sing through stagey smiles,

-fresh new teeth resplendent in the glare
+fresh new teeth resplendent in the footlights,

-of lights, backed and framed by cheesy
+backed and framed by cheesy farm-scene

-farm-scene cut-outs drooping from the chalk-tray.
+cut-outs drooping from the white-board chalk-tray.

 At least this dream is not on Zoom.